Last updated: 21st November 2020

 Dojo Fish Restaurant

-We decided to venture out, and stumbled upon Komagata Dojo, a quaint looking restaurant near our hotel.
+We decided to venture out on our first night and stumbled upon Komagata Dojo, a quaint looking restaurant near our hotel.
 We ventured through the hanging curtain drapes outside (which means it’s open) All the guests were dining at traditional low tables sitting on the floor.
 No one spoke English, so we wondered if we were a bit out of our depth, but it looked incredibly authentic, so when in Rome and all that, we took off our shoes and decided to be adventurous as we were gestured to a table.
 The menu was all in Japanese, we really didn’t know what to order, but the friendly staff got the chef from the back who spoke some pigeon English like “egg, beer and fish”, trying to get comfortable sat crossed legged we placed an order for egg, beer and fish!

-A fantastic plate arrived with lots of chopped chives, miso soup, tofu, a tea pot of liquid and lots of little eel like fish, together with a cooking pot.
+A fantastic plate arrived with lots of chopped chives and onions, miso soup, tofu, a tea pot of liquid and lots of little eel like fish, together with a cooking pot.
 The waitress gestured to us what to do, we’ve no idea what she was trying to get us to do but eventually we pored the contents of the tea pot onto the fish, and pilled the chives on top.
 What fun, not knowing what we were doing or eating, but a great atmosphere.
 We struggled to eat it all, it was an acquired taste, but we didn’t want to be rude and not finish them, so we struggled through them.
 Success, we’d finished them.
 Then the waitress brought along the same thing again – another massive plate of baby eels!
 It was only afterwards we discovered, that if you eat everything they think you haven’t had enough which is why the brought us more!
 Komagata Dojo is one of the oldest restaurants in Tokyo and only serves its speciality Dojo fish, what an experience to remember though.

-Getting Around
+Getting Around Tokyo

 The following day we were apprehensive about getting around because of the language barrier the evening before, recalling scenes from Lost In Translation, but getting around was very easy, as all the signs are also in English.
 You soon realise there are two types of trains – the JR and Subway, you just have to decide where the station for each type of train is and which is the best type of train to get you closet to where you want to go.

-Fish Market
+Tokyo’s Famous Fish Market

 We started the day with the world’s largest fish market, Tsukiji, (NB: It was closed in 2018 – now relocated to Toyosu, but the outer markets are still open).
 We wandered around, dodging scooters and carts, being careful not to intefer with buyers and sellers going about their daily business.
 Absolutely fascinating watching them, and seeing vast quantities of fresh fish being dispatched in all manners.
 Outside there’s a nearby market in narrow streets selling all kinds of fish related items, like knifes and bowls, great browsing.